mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 The following algorithm was not used in 2020 or 2021, but enables most participants to avoid late-night sessions in 2 out of every 3 fully online IETF plenary meetings.
-Basically, every full online meeting is for two regions of the three regions described in {{!RFC8179}}, with one being roughly after sunrise and the other around sundown.
+Basically, every fully online meeting is for two regions of the three regions described in {{!RFC8179}}, with one being roughly after sunrise and the other around sundown.
 This has the tradeoff that the third region is in the middle of night.